syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Working-with-Paragraphs.md

 You can also use the AppendText method of the WParagraph class to append text to the paragraph.

-> Note: AppendText method appends a new text range to the paragraph with the default character formatting.
+N> AppendText method appends a new text range to the paragraph with the default character formatting.

 ### Class Hierarchy